Symphonic Distribution: Video Distribution

 In July 2014, Symphonic launched its Video Distribution services.
 In 2018, Symphonic partnered with Vevo, allowing artists to create and upload music videos on the platform.

 Acquisition of Houseplanet Distribution

 In 2017, Houseplanet Distribution was acquired by Symphonic Distribution.
 Houseplanet Distribution, located in Madrid, Spain, as of 2006, focuses on the distribution of house music.

 Sync Licensing

-In February 2019, Symphonic extended its distribution and label services with a sync licensing division.
+Symphonic extended its distribution and label services with a sync licensing division.
 In addition to being a standalone full-service sync licensing agency, Bodega will serve as the sync licensing arm of Symphonic.

 Publishing Administration

 In March 2019, Symphonic Distribution announced a partnership with Music Publishing Administration Service.

 Partnerships

 In 2021, Symphonic Distribution, UnitedMasters, and Horus Music partnered with the music funding company beatBread to offer clients more access to capital. beatBread's chordCashAI technology provides an automated advance experience for independent musicians while enabling clients to choose their own terms and retain ownership of their music.

+In 2023, Symphonic became a founding member of the Music Fights Fraud Alliance, a global task force which was created to eradicate streaming fraud.